 \section{Conclusions and future work}

 We present the first of a sequence of studies aimed at evaluating the feasibility of derivative-free optimization methods for practical aerodynamic design optimization problems.
 To our knowledge, a systematic benchmarking of derivative-free approaches against derivative-based methods doesn't exist -- this work fills that gap.
 Based on two airfoil and one wing test case, up to $32$ dimensions, we benchmark three derivative-free algorithms (\nm, \cobyla, and \bo) against four derivative-based approaches (\bfgs, \slsqp, \tc, \tnc), with and without constraints.
-Our experiments reveal that the additional cost invested in computing gradients does not necessarily translate into efficient convergence to a stationary point; indeed, in a majority of our experiments, we observe derivative-based methods fail to achieve first-order optimality.
-Furthermore, in the constrained setting, derivative-based methods also don't always find feasible designs.
-Overall, from an objective minimization and reducing the budget of queries to an expensive aerodynamic model perspective, derivative-free methods perform quite competitively while frequently outperforming derivative-based methods.
-We note that for some of the derivative-based algorithms, we are conservative in estimating the number of function and gradient evaluations to be two per iteration---in practice, computing line search step lengths can cost much more than that~\cite{nocedal1999numerical}.
-Despite this, a competitive performance demonstrated by derivative-free methods provides substantial evidence, at least in moderate dimensions, that they are a realistic option for practical aerodynamic design optimization.
-Crucially, surrogate-based methods such as \bo~are particularly attractive due to their automatic ability to balance exploration and exploitation, despite only depending on zeroth-order information.
-It is worth noting that \bo~offers further flexibility, in terms of the surrogate model and acquisition policy choices, that provides scope for further improvement in performance.
+Our experiments reveal that the additional cost invested in computing gradients does not necessarily translate into efficient convergence to a stationary point; indeed, in the majority of our experiments, we observe that derivative-based methods fail to achieve first-order optimality.
+Furthermore, in the constrained setting, derivative-based methods do not always find feasible designs.
+We measure algorithm performance in terms of identifying the lowest feasible objective value with the fewest evaluations of the objective and constraint functions.
+In this regard, DFO methods \nm~and \bo~outperform gradient-based methods in the unconstrained RAE2822 and ONERAM6 experiments; DFO methods \cobyla~and \bo~outperform gradient based methods in the constrained RAE2822 and ONERAM6 experiments -- this amounts to four out of the five experiments considered.
+This establishes the competitiveness of DFO methods in aerodynamic design optimization problems in moderate dimensions.